seandjones92/Aria-Config-Docker-Lab/README.md

 Once everything is up you can load the web UI at [localhost](http://localhost:8080)

+## Open source only

+If you just want to deploy salt-master and minions, without the need to have an Aria Automation Config installer bundle use `--oss` when running the prep script.
+Example:

+`./prep.sh --oss`

+or

+`./prep.sh --oss 3007.0`

 ## Factory reset

 To reset your lab to a "like new" state run `./reset.sh`.